Please contact us if you would like access to Modern Slavery Act statements from previous years.

 - Review the responses to the questionnaires received from business partners;

 - Monitor Modern Slavery concerns raised with whistleblowing hotlines;

 - Develop a corrective and preventative action plan, including auditing, where we assess that there may be a heightened risk of Modern Slavery at specific business partners.

 During the year under review performance indicators did not identify any heightened risk of Modern Slavery.

 In order to raise awareness about the risks of Modern Slavery within our own organisation and supply chain and to ensure that employees understand company policies and commitments, we have taken the following steps:

-- Astellas provides an e-learning program to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
-Full-time and part-time directors, officers and employees worldwide are required to take this program.
+- Astellas provides an e-learning and/or live trainings to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
+Non-executive outside directors and Astellas employees, full / part time directors, and officers worldwide are required to take this training.